 1) In South Carolina, cases are tried before a jury.
 In North Carolina, the first trial is in front of a judge.
 If you lose, you can appeal and get a new trial, this time in front of a jury.
 Judges are appointed by the Governor in South Carolina.
 They are publicly elected in North Carolina.

 2) In South Carolina, all police vehicles are required to have in-car video.
 There are also specific requirements regarding when the video must be activated and what must be done in front of it.
 If these rules are not followed, cases can be dismissed on statutory grounds.
 In North Carolina, video cameras are starting to become more available.
 However, at trial, we usually have only the officer’s testimony based on a police report.
+Given the role of video evidence at trial, special considerations must be taken in preparing a DUI defense.

-3) In South Carolina, the arresting officer or prosecutor have the authority to dismiss or reduce a DUI charge.
+3) In South Carolina, the arresting officer and prosecutor have the authority to dismiss or reduce a DUI charge.
 A decision to do so would be based on problems raised with the arrest or evidence.
 In North Carolina, assistant district attorneys try DWI cases, and there is no reduction option.
 It is “all or nothing.”

 Because the laws are so different, it is critical that you retain a criminal defense attorney licensed and experienced in that State.
 Compare our lawyers’ credentials.
 We welcome the opportunity to sit down and review your case.
 Call us today for a private consultation.